angelnu/LorawanSensor/README.md

 For each new detected device it generates unique LoraWan keys and upload them to flash.
 This way the same firmware can be used for multiple instances of the same board.

+** NOTE **: Do not put the config directory in a public repository.
+Instead save as extra home/private repository so you have versioning while keeping your keys private!

 Download commands might be used to query or modify the configuration.
 See the commands section bellow.

 ## Bill of Materials